ASE A2 Automatic Transmission Practice Test

 Answer C is correct.
 Check valves are placed in hydraulic circuits to allow flow in only one direction.

 17. Technician A says the transmission oil pump is the source of all fluid flow in an automatic transmission.
-Technician B says that hydraulic flow charts display hydraulic fluid flow through the transmission's solenoids, valves, and oil circuits.
+Technician B says hydraulic flow charts display fluid flow through the transmission's solenoids, valves, and oil circuits.
 Who is correct?

 • A. Technician A